JoshuaMillerCode/mini-lesson/json-api/README.md

 - Read

   - GET `/` route that finds and returns everyhting in the Task database
+  - GET `/table` route that will filter our tasks by their status and return the data in a neat object.
+(This route is key to our frontend functionality.)
   - GET `/:id` route that finds a task based on id and returns the found task

 - Update